RobinLinus/coins-legacy/notes/succinct-fullnode.md

 Note that chunks sorted by time reduce the entropy within a chunk drastically.
 Every chunk has a chain height where it starts and ends, and for every output path in the chunk that reduces the `block_index` to values in that range.
 Furthermore, our encoding of 6 bytes per output path is highly inefficient.
 Almost no block has a transaction with 3000 outputs and if it has, then it can not have 3000 transactions.
 This compresses well.
 I'd assume an efficiently updatable data structure with a compression factor of 50% is realistic.
 That would reduce the total set size down to 210 MB with chunks of size 2.5 MB.
 Most of the chunks are never needed.
 A query for very old addresses is "very expensive" because it requires lookups in many chunks.

+The set is in total 210 MB.
+Suppose we need 2/3 of the set to sync.
+This results in a download of 140 MB.

 Side note: The only update operation on old chunks is deleting.
 The delta can be communicated efficiently as sparse bit vector.

+## Sync Succinctly
+If we had a commitment to the set of UTXO paths at some block height, we could simply download the set and start syncing the chain from there with extended blocks.
+Extended blocks are about 4x as big as regular blocks.
+Thus, syncing with this scheme is efficient only if we can cut off more than 3/4 of the chain.
+In theory, this is no problem - every block could have a commitment.
+Then we could cut off almost the full chain.
+If we would check only the 100 most recent extended blocks, we could sync our succinct full node by downloading:

+`headers_chain + utxo_paths + extended_blocks ~ 27 MB + 140 MB + 100 * 4 MB = 567 MB`.

+This is only 2 YouTube videos and therefore interesting for endusers.
+Also, this is an upper bound and real world compression might be up to 25% better.

 ## Related Work